-Thanks to a couple of hacks and clever microwave use, this mouthwatering Easter egg recipe is not only much easier than you might think, but is also a fun task for kids.
-When it comes to pressing the marshmallow shapes out, just be sure to push down firmly and wiggle the cutter about a bit - this will help you to remove the eggs more easily.
-It’s also a good idea to dip the cutter in water in-between removing each shape, as this will prevent the marshmallow mixture from sticking to the mold.
+Thanks to a couple of hacks and clever microwave use, this mouth-watering marshmallow Easter Egg recipe is not only much easier than you might think, but is also a fun Easter activity for kids.
+When it comes to pressing the marshmallow shapes out for this Easter dessert, just be sure to push down firmly and wiggle the cutter about a bit - this will help you to remove the eggs more easily.
+It’s also a good idea to dip the cutter in water in-between removing each shape, as this will prevent the marshmallow mixture from sticking to the mould.

 960 g marshmallows

 - Melt the marshmallows for 40 - 60 seconds in the microwave until melted completely.
 It may not look like it has melted but once you stir, it will melt completely.

 - Grease a baking dish and along the sides with the margarine and dust it by sifting half the icing sugar and half the cornflour through a sieve and shaking to coat the entire dish.

 - Pour the melted marshmallow mixture into the prepared dish and allow to set for 30-40 minutes or until stiff enough to shape.

 - Break the chocolate into a bowl and microwave in 30 second bursts for about 2 minutes or until the chocolate is completely melted.

 - Dip the cookie cutter into a bowl of water and begin pressing out the marshmallow.
 Continue pressing out the egg shapes, if it gets sticky just dip it back into the water.